dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-oh so yeah I didn't have a really nice bone colored yet business card or anything like though
+so yes I didn't have a really nice bone colored yet business card or anything like though